jpetersen626/caffeine_analysis/README.md

 Make a baseline model model.
 Then start with a super simple model for your first real model.
 Don't be afraid to use a subset of the data for faster iteration when you are working out your modeling process.

-If you have a large data file, keep it out of GitHub by using your _.gitignore_ file.
+If you have a large data file, keep it out of GitHub by using your _.gitignore_ file. ⚠️

 ## Datasets

 You can pick any dataset you're interested in.
 We suggest not picking a dataset that will take several hours to clean.
 Picking multiple datasets to merge is not advised unless you are comfortable that this will go smoothly.
-Do not use your capstone or group project dataset.
+Do not use your capstone or group project datasets.

 You may not use the same dataset as someone else, so first come, first served.